Alfa Romeo 33 Stradale: Body and chassis

-The 33 Stradale is one of the first production vehicles to feature forward- and upward-opening butterfly doors, hinged both at the base and on top of the windshield-frame, allowing the 33 Stradale to also feature side windows which seamlessly curve upward into the roof/canopy of its body.
+The 33 Stradale is considered the first road-going production vehicle to feature forward- and upward-opening butterfly doors, hinged both at the base and on top of the windshield-frame, allowing the 33 Stradale to also feature side windows which seamlessly curve upward into the roof/canopy of its body.
 Most cars feature an aluminium body on an aluminium tubular chassis.
 As a result of being built by hand, each model differs from the others in some details.
 For example, the position of the windscreen wiper, and some of the later cars having vents added behind both the front and rear wheels to allow hot air from the brakes to escape is a differentiating factor.

 The car has 13 in Campagnolo magnesium-alloy wheels – the front and the rear wheels are 8 and 9 in wide respectively; the brakes used are disc brakes manufactured by Girling, the rear ones are inboard.
 The suspension system of the car is directly derived from the Tipo 33 race car, with upper and lower control arms in the front and double trailing arms in the rear, along with substantial anti-roll bars.